Xuchuang Wang

 | Mar 25, 2026 | Invited to give a talk at SJTU. |

 | Mar 24, 2026 | Invited to give a talk at Fudan.
-See you at Shanghai! |
+See you in Shanghai! |

 | Mar 19, 2026 | Invited to give a talk at USTC.
-See you at Hefei, AH! |
+See you in Hefei, China! |